sushant12/jyaasa_ruby/README.md

 `class Animal < Object; end`

 Since virtually all Ruby objects can trace their ancestry back to Object , virtually all Ruby objects have a set of methods in common:the ones they inherit from Object .

+#What is your favourite testing tool?

+Testing the codes has proven very effective in SDLC as it tries to eliminate any possible bugs.
+I tend to use Rspec , a BDD testing framework.

+#What are gems and which are some of your favourite?

+I do not have a very specific favourite gem but I use rails, pry.

+#What is a class?

+A class is blue print of an object.

+#What is the difference between a class and a module?

+Instance variables can only be declared in class.
+We can create an object by instansiating a class.

+We can created mixin using module by including it inside the class.

+#How would you declare and use a constructor in Ruby?

+Declaring a constructor
+`
+  class ClassName
+  	def initialize
+  	end
+  end`

+  Using a constructor

+  `class ClassName
+  	def initialize
+  		puts "Object initiated"
+  	end
+  end
+  ClassName.new  //=> Object initiated `

+#How and when would you declare a Global Variable?

+Using $ infront of a variable name will declare a global variable.

+#How would you create getter and setter methods in Ruby?

+As the name itself implies, setter sets the vale and getter returns the value.
+Ruby has provided us with some handy ways to create getters and setters.

+ ` attr_reader :name`

+ will create

+ ` def name
+  	@name
+  end`

+  `attr_writer :name`

+  will create

+  `def name=(p)
+  	@name = p
+  end`

+  `attr_accessor :name`

+  is just a short form of above.

+#Describe the difference between class and instance variables?

+Instance variable is what the class knows.
+It is also known as state.they’re stored with each object and available to all the instance methods of those objects.no other object can access an object’s instance variables

+#What is a Proc?

+If the last argument to a method is preceded by an ampersand, Ruby assumes that it is a Proc object

+#What are the three levels of method access control for classes and what do they signify?
+What do they imply about the method?

+private - can only be called from inside the class that defined them and its subclasses,

+  protected - Any instance of a class can call a protected method on any other instance of the class,

+  public - available to everyone except for initialize , which is always private

+  The Ruby philosophy is that the programmer is in charge.
+If you want to declare some method private, fine.
+Later, if someone, perhaps you, wants to violate that privacy, fine again.
+You are in charge and presumably you know what you are doing.

+#Explain this ruby idiom a ||= b

+Assign a value to a variable only if that variable isn’t already set.This is almost, but not quite, the same as `var = var || "default value"` .
+It differs in that no assignment is made at all if the variable is already set.

+#What is the primary difference in these two code snippets?
+      // Java
+      public boolean isEmpty(String s) {
+        return s.length() == 0;
+      }
+      # ruby
+      def empty?(s)
+        return s.size == 0
+      end

+In short, the primary difference in them is duck-typing.If we continue to write static type style base classes, our code will continue to be much bulkier than it might be.

+#What is your favorite api resource for ruby?

+The documentation in itself is a treasure however I keep aside "programming ruby: the pragmatic programmers guide" and lots of other books.
+I like to read a lot.

+#Tell me about your development environment.
+   OS: Linux Mint 17.1 Rebecca
+   VC: git
+   TextEditor: Sublime
+   RVM
+   REPL console: pry
+   gem v: 2.4.8
+   ruby v: 2.2.3
+   rails v: 4.2.4